 The Unfinished Obelisk developed cracks and was abandoned.
 It is nearly one-third larger than any ancient Egyptian obelisk ever erected.
 If finished it would have measured around 42 meters / 137 feet and would have weighed nearly 1,090 metric tons (1,200 tons).
 The Philae Temple (the Temple of Isis) is one of the greatest Temples in Egypt with its huge, complete, pylons and beautiful scenes.
 It occupies about a quarter of the island.

 In the afternoon sail on the Nile by Felucca around Kitchener’s Island.
 Lord Kitchener was gifted the island, when he served as Consul-General in Egypt from 1911 to 1914.
 With the aid of the Ministry of Irrigation, Kitchener rapidly transformed the small 750 metres (2,460 ft) long island into a paradise of exotic trees, many from India, and plants in gardens with view walkways.
 It later passed into the property of the Egyptian government and was used as a research station is now Aswan Botanic Island.

-Check out after breakfast Transfer to Aswan Airport or railway station.
+Check out from your luxury Nile river cruise after breakfast.
+Transfer to Aswan Airport or railway station.